-A dog with a low temperament would be very painful for the dog parents and the dog itself, that is why the vets and experts ask the dog parents to concentrate on this trait.
+A dog with a low temperament would be very painful for its owners and the dog itself, that is why the vets and experts ask the dog owners to concentrate on this trait before getting a puppy.
 The dogs with bad temperaments are among those that are mostly abandoned or given up to shelters.

 Overall, they are fun-loving dogs known to be obedient, charismatic, and cheerful.
 Believe us, there isn’t a dull day with these pups around.
 Surprisingly, they also make very good therapy dogs because of their sensitive and emphatic nature.